Mount Rushmore in the Black Hills of South Dakota

 Without an income tax, South Dakota generates most of its revenue through property and sales tax.

 • Sales tax: Sales tax is more varied.
 The state assesses a statewide sales tax of 4.2%.
 Local governments can add their own sales taxes, which increases the total rate in some places.
+This is generally between 1-2%.
 This tax applies to most goods and some services, impacting household budgets and business operations.

 How to file income tax in South Dakota